kyclark/tiny_python_projects/license_plates/README.md

 # License Plates

+Imagine you are an eye-witness to a hit-and-run accident where the driver at fault flees the scene.
+You try to remember the car's license plate, but can you be positive that was a `5` or an `S`.
+How far away were you?
+How long did you have to study the plate?
+How difficult is it to read the typography on the plate?

 Write a Python program called `license.py` that will create a regular expression for a license plate that accounts for characters and numbers which might be confused according to the following list:

 * 5 S